 contributing to major revolutions in military doctrine, and the cost of their pikemen contributing to several national bankruptcies.
 Later they were highly valued and formed part of the bodyguard of several European monarchs, including the King of France.
 In this role they made a Last Stand

-defending the King against a Parisian mob.
+fled and sought salvation at the newly formed National Assembly (they would later guillotine him).
 Interestingly, in the Napoleonic Wars they wore red coats which made them easy to confuse with British, against whom they were sometimes arrayed as part of the forces of Napoleon Bonaparte

 .
 The Pope still uses Swiss troops as guards

 (the only exception to the eventual Swiss ban on serving as mercenaries) - they may look a bit behind the times, with their sixteenth-century outfits, but underneath the poofy sleeves and wacky colors

 , they're heavily armed and (reportedly) armored.
 The Swiss Guard troops not on ceremonial duty stay mostly out of sight wearing more practical uniforms◊note

 .
 An example of this was seen in 1981 when an assassination attempt was made against the Pope; the "hidden" Swiss Guards came out with submachine guns ready.